-Advanced Piano [MH04260] Semester/1.0 credit
+Advanced Piano [MH04262]

 Satisfies: 1.0 credit Fine Arts graduation requirement, may count toward Performing Arts - Music endorsement

 Prerequisite: Piano III or teacher recommendation

 This course helps students to continue to learn piano techniques, music theory, music terminology and music reading.
 Students will work independently on individualized repertoire.
 Students will learn to play in a variety of styles and learn music from different periods.
 Students will have opportunities to perform for others.